lanoid/simple-weather-widget/README.md

 Simple Weather Widget
 =====================

-A simple weather widget using browser geolocation and Yahoo Geo and YQL APIs
+A simple weather widget using the awesome http://openweathermap.org/ API